bcgov/data-publication/pages/dsg_bcdc.md

 has_toc: false
 ---

-# DATA STANDARDS AND GUIDELINES - BC DATA CATALOGUE
+# BC DATA CATALOGUE - STANDARDS AND GUIDELINES

 The pages in this section provide information on the standards and guidelines for the BC Data Catalogue (BCDC).